EDA Tech Hubs

 - The SBIR/STTR Phase I Incentive Funds Program provides funding to help NC businesses apply for federal Phase I Small Business Innovation Research (SBIR) or Small Business Technology Transfer (STTR) awards.

-To see the latest program solicitations, apply to the program, submit a report, or find information about the program in general, see One North Carolina Small Business Program.
+To see the latest program solicitations, apply to the program, submit a report, or find information about the program in general, see:

-To learn about the impacts of the program, see Program Impacts & Success Stories and the latest press release on awarded grants: 65 North Carolina Companies Awarded Grants for Innovative Research and Development (September 7, 2023).
+To learn about the impacts of the program, see Program Impacts & Success Stories.

 The Office of Science, Technology & Innovation produces research and reports that focus on both innovation and strategy, and is responsible for producing the state's primary innovation barometer, Tracking Innovation.
 Recent reports from the Office include: